DmitriyKost/orpheus/README.md

     play            Select and play a track or playlist append          Append tracks to queue
     reload          Reload mpv with updated configuration
-    help            Prints this cheatsheet
+    jump            Jumps to a track in current queue help            Prints this cheatsheet
 ```